Lz4Lz/DiscordLang/README.md

 # DiscordLang

+***OUTDATED*** New version soon, without using discord.js or any translating package which was stupid

 Edits all the messages you / or a friend sent to a language of your choice.
 To prank your non existant friends or something idk saw this on youtube a year ago but forgot what the video was called so i thought id make my own version.